mattearly/dmpower/README.md

 ### Legal

-This project and I are not directly affiliated with Wizards of the Coast or Hasbro.
+This project and I are not affiliated with Wizards of the Coast or Hasbro.
+If someone from such company sees this and is interested in discussing anything, please contact me.

 dmpower is not to be used for any form of profit or sale.

-See the [LICENSE](LICENSE) file for more information.

 ### Development

-For rolling release notes and versions, see the [releases](https://github.com/mattearly/dmpower-dungeons-and-dragons-5e/releases) tab in Github.
+In development branch named build[n].

+Master branch has latest release.

+New versions are tagged with release notes when pushed to master, see the [tags/releases](https://github.com/mattearly/dmpower/releases) for all versions with release notes.

 ## Special Thanks